shahsdharmil/Web-Programming/README.md

 Pracical - 6.1
 1) Write PHP Script to print Fibonacci series.
 2) Write PHP Script to find maximum number out of three given numbers.
+3) 3) Write a PHP program to compute the sum of the prime numbers less than 100.